Local government responsibility for weeds

 Weeds management standard

 The Standard for Weed Management Capacity in NSW describes the components that local control authorities should have in place to manage weed risk effectively.
-The NSW Department of Primary Industries will audit local control authorities against the Standard and support them to meet the Standard.
+The department will audit local control authorities against the Standard and support them to meet the Standard.

 Weeds Action Program